th-hai/th-hai/README.md

 # 👋  Hi, I'm Thanh Hai from :vietnam:

 ### 🤵 About Me:
-- 🏦 Software developer from Vietnam
+- 🏦 Software Engineer from Vietnam
-- 💻 I use daily **.javascript**, **.vuejs**, **.typescript**
-- 🌱 I’m currently learning Nest.js and Vue.js
+- 🌱 Currently exploring AI, new technologies, and cloud services
 - 💬 Talk to me about technology
-- 👯 We can connect to play some games
+- 🎮 We can connect to play some games
-- ⚡ Fun fact: Je connais un peu le français

 # 🔭 Languages and Tools: